oblac/jodd-site/doc/db/7+sqlgenerator.md

 <div class="doc1"><js>doc1('db',20)</js></div>
 SQL generator just helps in building *native* SQL queries: using entity and property names in the query or just using one-liner method calls.

-However, there is more developer friendly way for: using Template-SQL i.e. TSQL (see next chapter).
-Still, its important to understand the engine behind it.
+There is more convenient way for writing queries: using Template-SQL i.e. TSQL (see next chapter).
 {: .important}

 Until now, all queries used by *Db* and *DbOom* were just plain old